Will the Celtics cover the spread vs. the Nets? Promo Codes, Betting Trends, Records ATS

 Celtics Betting Records & Stats

-- Boston and its opponents combined to score more than 230.5 points in 38 of 82 games last season.
+- Boston and its opponents have gone over 224.5 combined points in four of seven games this season.

-- Boston games had an average of 229.4 points last season, 1.1 less than this game's over/under.
+- Boston has an average point total of 229.1 in its games this year, 4.6 more points than this matchup's over/under.

-- Boston put together a 45-37-0 record against the spread last season.

-- Boston put together a 52-21 record in games it was favored on the moneyline last season (winning 71.2% of those games).

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!